isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    specification allows a length of 0.
 For such options, the data parameter may be omitted in the configuration.

--  ``csv-format`` - if this value is not specified, the server will assume that the option data is specified as a list of comma-separated values to be assigned to individual fields of the DHCP option.
+-  ``csv-format`` - if this value is not specified, the server assumes that the option data is specified as a list of comma-separated values to be assigned to individual fields of the DHCP option.

 .. _dhcp4-stateless-configuration: